fotile96/gdrive_backup/README.md

 # gdrive_backup
-Originally written by qss@U2.
-Refine behaviors when there are concurrent pack-then-upload tasks.
+Originally written by qss@U2, with slightly different behaviors when there are concurrent tasks.

 Automatically backup torrent contents (like U2) to google drive, including raw folder upload and PAR2-verified RAR volume.